yhassan01111/ATMBeginner/README.md

 # ATMBeginner
 A starting point in my python world.
 Made this really small Python program just to remember the basics of python in a really cool life-applicant way.
-Hope those who are still learning python to achieve what they want from it!
+Hope those who are still starting to learn python to achieve what they want from it!

 # Python Functions used:
 1. loops!